Student reflections of real-world learning through practice experience

 “In today’s world of law practice, it’s essential that attorneys, legal organizations and law schools collaborate in the professional preparation of new lawyers.
 The clients and communities we serve expect and deserve seasoned legal counsel, even from junior attorneys.
 Law students can cultivate expertise through in-depth, on-the-job training, interwoven with the study of law and other skill building experiences in law school.
 Students can benefit a great deal from the insight and guidance of accomplished attorneys.
 I’m excited about the possibility of shifting our profession’s approach to new lawyer development.
 We just need to work together to make it happen.”

-– Afi Johnson-Parris, president, Greensboro Bar Association, attorney, Ward Black Law, Greensboro, N.C.
+– Afi Johnson-Parris, former president, Greensboro Bar Association, attorney, Johnson-Parris Law, PLLC, Greensboro, N.C.

 “The immersive work placements I experienced as an Elon Law student proved tremendously helpful in my legal education and professional development.
 They provided me with important connections and deep insight into the practice of law.
 Elon Law’s residency program goes further.
 It presents an opportunity for lawyers to take a direct role in shaping the future of the profession.
 It is an important new avenue to cultivate values, judgment and skills in new attorneys, so that they can provide insightful counsel in a rapidly changing business environment.”